aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.canvas/icanvasrenderingcontext2d/canvas/_index.md

 ---
 title: Canvas
 second_title: Aspose.HTML for .NET API Reference
-description: A readonly backreference to the HTMLCanvasElement.
+description: A read-only back-reference to the HTMLCanvasElement.
 Might be null if it is not associated with a canvas element.
 type: docs
 weight: 10
 url: /net/aspose.html.dom.canvas/icanvasrenderingcontext2d/canvas/